Spiritual Formation

 Hope 4 Home

 We are a Matthew 25 Movement congregation, seeking to protect and defend the vulnerable in the name of Jesus.
 One way we work at this pledge is by providing meals to Hope for Home, a local transitional housing center in Pomona.
+All ages are invited to participate in meal preparations.
 For questions, email our kitchen ministries coordinator, Tron Passmore at kitchen@lavernecob.org

 Location: Church Kitchen